 In ancient times, jewelry held little monetary value.
-Used mostly to signify rank, prowess or commitment, village chiefs would make necklaces out of leather, feathers and bones to demonstrate their status, hunters would wear the teeths, claws and horns of their last kills as a show of strength and skill, while slaves would be forced to wear special cuffs and bracelets to show to which house they belonged to.
+Used mostly to signify rank, prowess, or commitment, village chiefs would make necklaces out of leather, feathers, and bones to demonstrate their status, and hunters would wear the teeth, claws, and horns of their last kills as a show of strength and skill, while slaves would be forced to wear special cuffs and bracelets to show to which house they belonged to.

 In these early days of civilization, precious gems did not hold the same worth as we know today.
-It was only as craftsmen learnt to truly shape and cut the stones to expose their shine and brilliance that gemstones became involved in trade, barter and economics.
-Since, the real value of jewels has grown exponentially with multiple sovereign empires and monarchies investing in intricately gemed crowns, necklaces, bracelets, gowns and more as a symbol of wealth, power and supremacy.
+It was only as craftsmen learned to truly shape and cut the stones to expose their shine and brilliance that gemstones became involved in trade, barter, and economics.
+Since, the real value of jewels has grown exponentially with multiple sovereign empires and monarchies investing in intricately gemed crowns, necklaces, bracelets, gowns, and more as a symbol of wealth, power, and supremacy.
 Some of these jewels have now been sold at auctions around the world for hundreds of thousands of dollars or joined the most impressive museum collections.

 Among the rarest gemstones found to this day, the Tanzanite has grown famous among jewelers and collectors for its scarcity.
 With only one source in the world, the conditions which have given birth to this blue-violet stone are so unique that gemologists have completely ruled out the possibility of ever finding another Tanzanite deposit anywhere on the globe.